 Through nine games played, fabbbyyy has posted a KDA of 21-17-63, participating in 75 percent of the team’s kills.
-His 9.8 [email protected] and 339 [email protected] is tops in the NA LCS, although nine games is a limited sample.
+His 9.8 CS@10 and 339 GD@10 is tops in the NA LCS, although nine games is a limited sample.

 The team’s record has also improved.
 In games that fabbbyyy has started, the team has won 67 percent of their games.
 In the games that Piglet started, the team has won only 33 percent of their games (both players have played nine games each).

 Sometime in the near future, Team Liquid will have to make a decision on their ADC position.

 Assassins are the next big rework for LoL

 Riot has just announced that the next major patch (which will come during the offseason, after Worlds are concluded) will encompass Assassins.
 Riot has stated they want to do more of a quality update this time, instead of focusing on quantity.